PrincipeGhost/CorreosPremium/replit.md

 # Overview

 This is a modern full-stack web application built with a React frontend and Express.js backend, designed as a package delivery and shipping service platform inspired by Correos.es.
 The application features a corporate website with package tracking functionality, shipping calculators, service offerings, and administrative tools.
 The platform is branded as "EnvíosPro" and focuses on package delivery services across Spain with real-time tracking capabilities.
+The design closely matches the mobile experience of Correos.es with dedicated sections for inclusive messaging, administrative services, and shipment tracking.

 # User Preferences